nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![logic.modulelogic Component](images/LessonsGenerator.jpg)<br>
 *Fig 4.
 Sequence diagram of the logic.modulelogic component*

-The above figure shows a full overview of the UML sequence of the entire logic.modulelogic component.<br>
+Fig 4. shows an overview of the UML sequence of the entire logic.modulelogic component.<br>

 ```LessonsGenerator``` collates the returned data structure from both ```ModuleHandler``` and ```TimetableParser```, calling```.lessonsChecker()``` simultaneously to create a set of information containing the start-time, end-time, day, weeks of the modules that a user is taking.